atanughosh01/oop_python/README.md

 # oop_python
-for practising OOP concepts in python programming language
+This repo contains source codes for practising OOP concepts in python programming language